 \section{Conclusion}

-In this article, we proposed two low-overhead approaches for universal FTQC, namely HCC and ENUCC.
+In this study, we proposed two low-overhead approaches for universal FTQC, namely HCC and ENUCC.
 The HCC method combines code concatenation with code switching, MSD or PFT schemes.
-On the other hand, ENUCC uses two codes, $C_2$ and $C_3$, for encoding active qubits by allowing to apply fault-tolerant CNOT gates between codewords of different codes $C_2$ and $C_3$.
+ENUCC uses two codes, $C_2$ and $C_3$, for encoding active qubits by allowing to apply fault-tolerant CNOT gates between codewords of different codes, i.e., $C_2$ and $C_3$.

-The proposed approaches was described based on the 5-qubit and Steane codes in two levels of concatenation as examples which lead to the 25-, 49-, 23-, 31- and 35-qubit HCC-based and 33-, 57-, 31-, 39- and 43-qubit ENUCC-based codes.
-The proposed codes have significantly fewer number of qubits in comparison with the codes based on code concatenation approaches.
-In addition, the effective distance of the proposed codes is higher for $H$ and $K$ gates.
-Furthermore, this approach significantly reduces the resource overhead in comparison with code switching, MSD and PFT at the cost of reducing the effective distance of the concatenated code for implementing non-transversal gates.
+The proposed approaches were described based on the 5-qubit and Steane codes in two levels of concatenation as examples which lead to the 25-, 49-, 23-, 31- and 35-qubit HCC-based and 33-, 57-, 31-, 39- and 43-qubit ENUCC-based codes.
+In comparison to UCC and NUCC approaches, the proposed codes are smaller and also increase the effective distance and reduce the resource overhead for all of the logical operations, except for $T$.
+These improvements are achieved at the cost of more resource overhead for applying this gate.
+Furthermore, these approaches significantly reduce the resource overhead in comparison with MSD at the cost of reducing the effective distance of the concatenated code for implementing non-transversal gates.

-The HCC-based codes have fewer number of qubits and higher effective distance for $H$ and $K$ in comparison with ENUCC-based codes.
-However, it uses more costly code switching, MSD or PFT approaches for applying $T$ and $CCZ$ gates while the ENUCC-based codes only need to use more efficient two PFT-based CNOT gates between Steane and RM codes (Fig. \ref{fig:CX_7to15}) to perform such gates.
-Making accurate estimation of the error threshold and resource overhead of the proposed codes and exploring the method for other codes are considered as future works.